chanagershom/posts/Hybrid-CME-Post.md

 ## Conclusion

 This post demonstrated Cloudify orchestrating a service chain that spans multiple container management engines.
 The reason is to show the flexibility of Cloudify in a "no-standard" world, where VNFs may be opinionated about the manager they run on.
 In such a world, Cloudify can be used to orchestrate diverse platforms for the purpose of delivering end user solutions regardless of the Next Big Thing that may come along.
 It also permits orchestration of legacy systems and hardware as needed, using a standard open model (TOSCA).
+Source code for this example is forthcoming.